markoinla/gameplan/gameplan.md

 - Bootstrap is used for responsive design and modals
 - JavaScript handles the client-side interactions with the API
 - The application is now running at http://127.0.0.1:5001
+- The codebase is now version-controlled with Git and hosted on GitHub
+- MCP (Model Context Protocol) server is integrated, allowing AI assistants to interact with the application
+- The MCP server is accessible at http://127.0.0.1:5001/mcp with tools available at http://127.0.0.1:5001/mcp/tools
+- We've created a standalone MCP server script (mcp_server.py) that can be started by Windsurf using the command-based approach
+- Windsurf is now configured to use the GamePlan MCP server via the command-based approach instead of the URL connection method

 ## Next Actions
 1. Access the application in your browser at http://127.0.0.1:5001